Treatment for depression

-In the case of pathological unhappiness, the hypnosis for depression starts with an initial 1.5 or even 2 hours procedure.
+In the case of pathological unhappiness, the hypnosis for depression starts with an initial 1.5 or even 2-hour procedure.
 This is important because the hypnotherapist, in the case of depression, needs to fully understand the patient`s state of mind to provide the best treatment possible.
-It is a session that puts a significant accent on gathering information about symptoms and feelings.
+It is a session that emphasizes gathering information about symptoms and feelings.
 Moreover, this is all a pleasant process that will not make a patient uncomfortable.
 The purpose is to connect with the subconscious mind, allowing a more straightforward approach in future sessions.

 It is an aiding tool that helps to spot and understand the trauma, the event that caused the appearance of the depression condition.

 This very relaxed state lets the patient let go of their conscious and critical mind.
 And when patients are under hypnosis for depression, they can speak directly to the subconscious.
 Research suggests the mind is susceptible to new information and thinking methods under hypnosis.

 This means that patients under hypnosis for depression can provide and adhere to information such as positive suggestions and affirmations to the subconscious.